AElfProject/aelf-docs/docs/quick-start/explore-running-aelf-side-chain/index.md

 Developers of an exclusive side chain pay producers for running it by paying CPU, RAM, DISK, and NET resource tokens.
 This model is called _charge-by-time_.
 The amount the side chain creator must share with the producers is set after the chain's creation.
 The **exclusive** side chain is priced according to the time used.
 The unit price of the fee is determined through negotiation between the production node and the developer.

-For more information, see the [Economic whitepaper - 4.3 Sidechain Developer Charging Model](https://aelf.com/gridcn/aelf_Economic_and_Governance_Whitepaper_v1.2_en.pdf).

 ## Simple Demo for Side Chain Creation Request

 When a user (usually a developer) feels the need to create a new side chain on aelf, they must call the cross-chain contract and request a side chain creation.
 After the request, parliament organization members will either approve or reject the creation.
 If the request is approved, the developer must then release the proposal.